Least Squares, Uniqueness, and Regularization

 • But what about lstsq methods?

 • As you will see, this gives an answer.
-Interpretation is hard
+Interpretation is more subtle

 • The key is that in the case of non-full rank, you cannot identify individual parameters